marklocklear/remote_gig/README.md

 * Flatiron School | https://boards.greenhouse.io/embed/job_board?for=flatironschool
 * Clever Tech | https://www.clevertech.biz/careers

-The app sends one tweet a day that is posted at https://twitter.com/myremotegig.
-See lib/tasks/send_tweet.rake for that job.
+The app sends two tweets a day that is posted at https://twitter.com/myremotegig.
+See lib/tasks/send_tweet.rake for those jobs.

 Badges are handled in app/models/job.rb